 RYE’s stream might not be the most entertaining one, but it has tremendous learning value.
 The way that bencb789 explains his play during gameplay is plain and easy to understand for everyone.
 These strategic insights alone you get from him make the stream worth watching.
 Our conclusion?
 For tournament players, following RYE on Twitch is a no-brainer!

 Henri is a long-time German streamer focusing on Holdem tournaments.
 He is generally an easy-going guy and always seems to have fun playing poker.
 As a student, Henri realized that university and following other people’s advice wasn’t the way he wanted to live his life.
 He decided to go all-in and put all his effort into pursuing a career as a poker player.
 This bet has definitely paid off for him!

 His standard schedule includes streaming 8 hours straight 5 times a week with German accuracy.
-On top of this, he interacts with his fans on social media and arranges promotions with his sponsors.
+On top of this, he interacts with his fans on social media and arranges promotions & special bonuses with his sponsors.
 Here’s a quote from Henri regarding his poker philosophy:

 ‘The most important part about poker is to realize that you are just not good at the game and that there’s infinite room to improve.
 Always keep that in mind so you don’t get overconfident!’